aivarsk/django-taskq/README.rst

-Django database task queue

 Django Transaction Task Queue
 =============================

-A short, simple and reliable Celery replacement for my Django projects.
+A short, simple, boring and reliable Celery replacement for my Django projects.

 * *Database is the only backend.* The task is a simple Django model, it uses the same transaction and connection as other models.
 No more ``transaction.on_commit`` hooks to schedule tasks.
+* *ETA (estimated time of arrival) is a first-class citizen.* It does not depend on whether backends support the feature or not.
+* *Django admin for monitoring.* You can view pending tasks, future, failed, and "dirty" (crashed in the middle of work).
+* *Dead letter queue* built in.
+You get access to failed tasks and can retry them from Django admin.
 * *Tasks do not produce any results*, there is no ``get`` or ``join`` and there is no "result backend".
 This is not a distrubuted await.
 If you need to store results, pass a unique key into the task and store the result in some DIY model.
 * *No workflows and chaining of jobs.*
-* *ETA (estimated time of arrival) is a first-class citizen.* It does not depend on whether backends support the feature or not.
 * *The worker is a single-threaded process*, you start several of those to scale.
 I have seen too many issues with autoscaling workers, worker processes killed by OS, workers stuck: simple is better.
 * *No prefetching or visibility timeouts*.
 The worker picks the first available task and processes it.
-* *Dead letter queue* built in.
-You get access to failed tasks and can retry them from Django admin.
-* *Django admin for monitoring.* You can view pending tasks, future, failed, and "dirty" (crashed in the middle of work).
 * *Easy to get the metrics* from Django shell and export to your favorite monitoring tool
 * *Task records are removed after successful execution*.
 Unlike Celery SQLAlchemy's backend, records are removed so you don't have to care about archiving.
 It also keeps the table small, properly indexed and efficient.
+* *Failed tasks are kept in the database*.
+A human decision is required to remove them.
+If not, wrap your task in "catch all exceptions" block.

 Celery API
 ----------